-Kabocha korokke is a delicious deep fried dish made from soft, sweet and tasty Japanese winter squash covered in crispy panko breadcrumbs then drizzled with a tangy sauce.
+This delicious Kabocha Korokke is made with sweet and creamy Japanese winter squash coated in crispy panko breadcrumbs then served with a tangy sauce.
 This dish is a perfect side, bento option or even served as a main dish with cabbage and rice!

 Disclaimer: This post contains Amazon affiliate links.
 Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.

 What is Kabocha Korokke?